What is chlamydia?

 Chlamydia is a bacterial infection which affects both men and women.
 It is spread through sexual intercourse or contact with infected semen or vaginal fluid.

 Chlamydia is one of the most common sexually transmitted infections in the UK.
 It is particularly common in people under 25.
-Almost 7 in every 10 diagnosed cases is in someone under the age of 25.
+According to the NHS, almost 7 in every 10 diagnosed cases is in someone under the age of 25.

 In many cases, chlamydia has no symptoms and can therefore go undetected.
 If you have had unprotected sexual intercourse or changed sexual partners since the last time you had a sexual health checkup, then it is strongly recommended that you have a chlamydia test as soon as possible.

 What are the symptoms of chlamydia?

 Chlamydia often doesn’t present any symptoms.
 For this reason, it is important to get regular sexual health checkups.